FEM Thermal#

 Boundary Conditions#

-Dirichlet (state)#
+Dirichlet (value)#

 Neumann (gradient)#

-Heat Flux asserts a heat flow per unit area (W/m2) normal to the surface.
+Heat Flux asserts a scalar heat flow per unit area (W/m2) normal to the surface.
 Positive is heat gain into the domain.

 Robin (composite)#